 About me

-This is Dr Ali Shahin Shamsabadi!
+This is Dr Ali Shahin Shamsabadi (ashahinshamsabadi@brave.com)!
 I am a Privacy Researcher at Brave Software.
-Before joining Brave Software, I was a Research Associate at the The Alan Turing Institute under supervision of Adrian Weller, and a Postdoctoral Fellow at Vector Institute under the supervision of Nicolas Papernot.
-I have received a PhD in Computer Science from the Queen Mary University of London.
-During my PhD, I did internships at Inria (with Aurélien Bellet and Emmanuel Vincent on the intersection of differential privacy and audio) and The Alan Turing Institute (with Adria Gascon and Matt Kusner on the intersection of multi-party computation and machine learning).
-I was also a PhD visitor at Imperial College London working with Hamed Haddadi.
+Before joining Brave Software, I was a Research Associate at The Alan Turing Institute under the supervision of Adrian Weller, and a Postdoctoral Fellow at Vector Institute under the supervision of Nicolas Papernot.
+During my PhD, I was very fortunate to work under Aurélien Bellet, Adria Gascon, Hamed Haddadi, Matt Kusner and Emmanuel Vincent.

 Research